joolfe/postman-to-openapi/docs/index.md

 ![form-data options](assets/img/formDataOptions.png)

 A "form-data" request body will be describe as a `multipart/form-data` content with schema of type `object`.
 For `Text` parameter `postman-to-openapi` will parse just as a `type: string` parameter and for type `File` following  OpenAPI specs is parsed as `type: string, format: binary`

+## Postman raw body

+When using the `raw` mode in Postman a select box appear to choose the language, please ensure that you select a language manually, even if you see that select box have "Text" as default in some verison of postman if you choose one manually this will be saved as empty.

+The default behaviour of the library when no language is choosed in the `raw` body type is to use the content type `*/*` with schema type `string`.

 </div></div>
 <div class="tilted-section"><div markdown="1">